 Nine teams of three began their first round of presentations on November 26 with five groups qualifying to the second two round were the teams had one week to prepare and improve their presentations and concepts after which the finalists were selected.

-The winning AUC team, Nariman Emara, Shatha Hussein and Yousef Labana, received a monetary reward of EGP 6000 and a partial scholarship to three to five weeks Alternative Economic and Monetary Systems (AEMS) in Vienna.
-The program will cover global economic issues such as money creation, Washington consensus, climate change and renewable energy.
+The winning AUC team, Nariman Emara, Shatha Hussein and Yousef Labana, received a monetary reward of LE 6000 and a partial scholarship for three to five weeks at the summer school, Alternative Economic and Monetary Systems (AEMS) in Vienna.
+The program will cover global economic issues such as money creation, the Washington consensus, climate change and renewable energy.

 “What I liked the most was that we got to take an extremely different stance with regards to the government,” Labana expressed.
 “Thinking of something completely unrelated to the IMF was very challenging,” he added.